manikcloud/Jenkins-cicd/README.md

 Before you start, make sure you have the following:

-- An AWS account
+- An AWS account, with ec2 full access permission
-- AWS CLI installed and configured on your local machine
-- Terraform installed on your local machine
+- And Linux Terminal, wher you can run all these commands

 ## Files